chrisvoo/pdp/docs/index.md

 * Every time you try to `var_dump` an object that has the `__debugInfo` magic method set, the `var_dump` will be overridden with the result of that function call instead.

-## Abstract factory

-Create objects knowing only the interfaces they implement (without knowing the actual class).
-This way, it's easy to add new sorts of concrete products to the system without changing any of the code that uses those products.